Epiaeschna heros

 Epiaeschna heros, the swamp darner, is a species of darner in the dragonfly family Aeshnidae.
-It is found in the Caribbean Sea and North America.
+It is found in eastern North America.
+It is the only extant member of the genus Epiaeschna, a genus that is well-represented in fossil specimens found in Eurasia, suggesting a wider distribution during the mid-Cenozoic.

 The IUCN conservation status of Epiaeschna heros is "LC", least concern, with no immediate threat to the species' survival.
 The population is stable.
 The IUCN status was reviewed in 2017.

+The species has been witnessed feeding on Solenopsis invicta ants during nuptial flights.